scipion-em/scipion-installer/README.rst

       -conda       Use conda, otherwise it will use virtualenv -dev         installs components in devel mode
       -noXmipp     Xmipp is installed by default.
 This flag skips the Xmipp installation.
       -j J         Number of processors to compile Xmipp.
-The more the beeter ...
+The more the better ...
       -dry         Just shows the commands without running them.
       -httpsClone  Only when -dev is active, makes git clones using https instead of ssh